 For Reading Comprehension, being able to look past the topics of the passage and understand how the authors are making and supporting their conclusions is the central skill you want to develop.
 To do so, you’ll want to focus on discerning the author’s opinions, making solid notes on the function of each paragraph in the passage, and looking to common devices authors use to support their points — devices like cause-and-effect relationships, examples, rhetorical questions, and lists).
-Also, the Reading Comp section was changed the most by last year’s switch to the digital LSAT, so you’ll want to learn how to approach this section in its new digital guise.
+Also, the Reading Comp section was changed the most by the switch to the digital LSAT, so you’ll want to learn how to approach this section in its new digital guise.

 For Logic Games, you’ll need to learn how to make organized set ups to help you visualize how the game will play out, and make methodical deductions from the rules to save you time on the questions.
 There are certain common games that you have to master, but you should be fairly comfortable with any game the test might throw your way.
 Since this is the most unfamiliar section for most test takers, find some example games (here and here and here) we made to give you a sense of what you’re up against.

-I mentioned the same advice we’d give in 1991 could also help in 2020.
-And broadly speaking, that is true.
-But there are a few recent trends on this exam you should be aware of.
+There are a few recent trends on this exam you should be aware of.
 In Logical Reasoning, questions that ask you to strengthen an argument — specifically those that ask you to do so with a “principle” — have become increasingly prominent.
 Reading Comprehension as a whole has gotten more difficult in recent years, so brush up on some tips on how to deal with inevitably difficult passages about science, the law, and the arts.
 And on Logic Games, many of the recent games have been “underbooked” and almost all of the recent games can be better defeated through something called “scenarios,” so you’ll definitely want to address those in your studies.

 Can I take the LSAT more than once?